This post may contain affiliate links. Please read our full Disclosure Policy.

 - Add one cup of chopped red cabbage to four cups of water and begin to boil.

-- Simmer for 10-20 minutes until you reach your desired shade before straining off any solids and adding 1 teaspoon of white vinegar per cup of liquid used to help set the color onto your Easter eggs.
+- Simmer for 10-20 minutes until you reach your desired shade before straining off any solids and adding 1 teaspoon of white vinegar per cup of liquid to help set the color onto your Easter eggs.

 Coffee & Tea